guinmoon/LLMFarm/README.md

 ## Getting Started

 Models must be quantized by [ggml](https://github.com/ggerganov/ggml) after [#154](https://github.com/ggerganov/ggml/pull/154).
-The application operates in sandbox mode and put added models to the "models" directory.
+LLMFarm work in sandbox mode and put added models to the "models" directory.
 When creating a chat, a JSON file is generated in which you can specify additional model parameters.
 The chat files are located in the "chats" directory.

 ## Models